-Create Redirect URL Using WordPress Redirection Plugin tutorial shows you how to check your 404 error log files and how to delete or export the log files.
+Create Redirect URL Using WP Redirection Plugin tutorial shows you how to check your 404 error log files and how to delete or export the log files.

 This tutorial shows you how to check for 404 file not found error messages using Redirection plugin.
 You will learn how to delete the errors in bulk or individually.
 You will also learn how to export the log files.